segfly/carlinkit-modding/README.md

 I eventually got tired of the notifications of connecting/disconnecting and discovered that if I manually connected to the Wi-Fi of the CPC200-U2W Plus, CarPlay would work just fine.

 As I discovered, CarPlay is a combination of Bluetooth and Wi-Fi association and handshaking.
-While discovering a CarPlay device is performed over Bluetooth, Wi-Fi is used for some (all) of the data transfers.
+While discovering a CarPlay device is performed over Bluetooth, Wi-Fi is used for some (all?) of the data transfers.
 This make sense, as the UI is being rendered on the phone and sent to the display unit, and that takes a lot of bandwidth.

-Upon manually connecting to my CPC200-U2W Plus Wi-Fi, I was presented an error of the likes "WPA TKIP is insecure in lockdown mode" (I don't think that was the exact error, but close).
+Upon manually connecting to my CPC200-U2W Plus Wi-Fi, I was presented an error: "WPA TKIP is insecure in lockdown mode" (I don't think that was the exact wording, but close).

-One might get frustrated with iOS lockdown mode over this inconvenience and disable lockdown - but this is a good thing!
+One might get frustrated with iOS lockdown mode over this inconvenience and disable lockdown - but this refusal by iOS in lockdown mode is a good thing!
 WPA and TKIP are very insecure, and this could expose all sorts of data to eavesdroppers.
-The better option would be to instead enable a more secure protocol.
+The better option would be to instead enable a more secure Wi-Fi protocol.

 ## Misery Loves Company